We exist to get children active, having fun and learning together. Learn more about how we got here!

 We believe that sport and activity play a vital role in the well-being and development of children.

-This belief drives and informs everything that we do.
-It’s because of this that back in 1991, out of a church in Sheffield, a most unlikely of heroes – a humble PE teacher, called Nigel – spotted an opportunity to offer summer camps to British children – something which had already taken off in the USA.
+It’s because of this belief, that a most unlikely of heroes – a humble PE teacher, called Nigel, who attended the Kings Centre Church – spotted an opportunity to offer summer camps to British children – something which had already taken off in the USA.

 Nigel begged and borrowed enough sports equipment to start a handful of camps in the north of England and our charitable foundation was born.
 Pretty soon, our Chief Executive, Richard, was handed the baton, and helped us to scale the business to span the breadth of the UK.
 And it wasn’t long before other opportunities came knocking at our door.